dpjanes/iotdb-vocabulary/README.md

 * try not add SI multiplier units (e.g. centigram) unless they're very commonly used.
 Exponents can be added to values if this is needed.
-* add conversions

-### Conversions

-Conversions are rules about how to convert _other_ units to this one.
-For example, <code>temperature.si.celsius</code>
-has the following conversions in it:

-    conversion [temperature.si.kelvin]-272.15
-    conversion ([temperature.imperial.fahrenheit]-32)/5*9

-The format should be fairly obvious.

-Add conversions to at least one other unit in the system if at all possible.
-Assume the system will know how to chain conversions, so don't get carried away.